Why are my rates changing?

 What are my new rates?

-Existing customers - We'll send you a letter or email towards the end of February 2017 to let you know what your new
+Existing customers - we sent you a letter or email towards the end of February 2017 to let you know what your new

 gas and electricity rates are.

-New customers - If you have recently registered to switch your gas or electricity to us and your supply date is
+New customers - if you registered to switch your gas or electricity to us and your supply date was

-before 1 April 2017, you will join on our current rates.
+before 1 April 2017, you joined on our previous rates.
 You’ll automatically switch over to the new rates when

 you top up from 1 April 2017.
-We’ll also send you a letter or email to notify you of the change in your rates.
+We’ve also sent you a letter or email to notify you of the change in your rates.

-If you have recently registered to switch supply to us and your supply start date is after 1 April 2017, you will
+If you've recently registered to switch supply to us and your supply start date is after 1 April 2017, you will

 automatically join on our new rates.